idaholab/mastodon/doc/content/source/vectorpostprocessors/Fragility.md

 4. seed (Seed for the random number generator.
 Currently set to 1028).

 Of course, both algorithms have their pros and cons.
 For example, brute force takes orders of magnitude more time to run.
-SGD may not guarantee the best fragility fit and users should change the SGD parameters and make sure that the results don't change significantly, to ensure that the best results are calculated.
+RGD may not guarantee the best fragility fit and users should change the RGD parameters and make sure that the results don't change significantly, to ensure that the best results are calculated.

 ### Assumptions and current limitations